Code-Institute-Submissions/crate-o-wine/README.md

 Every component of the website was built with a User Story in mind.
 This included NavBar, Carousels, Information Containers, Footers etc. No component was built without providing a User Story as a form of justification.

+- As a User I want to learn about the service so that I can make an educated purchase.
+- As a User I want to see customer feedback so I can gain trust in the service.
+- As a User, I want to navigate pages so that I can learn more about the service at my own leisure.
+- As a User, I want to read in-depth information about the service so I can make an educated purchasing decision.
+- As a User, I want to contact the product owner to gain more information about the service
+- As a User, I want to view the subscription plans so that I can decide which one is best for me.
+- As a User, I want to access the product's Social Media so I can keep up to date with the service.

 You can view the User Stories [here]('./assets/docs/User-Stories.pdf').
 For every user story, a visual card was created.
 It had a 'title' which served as the reason to build out a selected feature.
 Below that, you can see that _why_ the user would want this.

 ### Wireframes

 Wireframes were created pre-emptively in order to provide a schematic for how the website would look on every page and device.
 The Wireframes covered Desktop, Tablet and Mobile for responsive design.
 They are an original mock-up and some components may vary on the live preview of the website.

+The Wireframes were created using [Figma](https://www.figma.com/).

 You can view the Wireframes [here]('./assets/docs/Wireframes-Desktop-Tablet-Mobile.pdf').